damianbaar/re-define/README.md

 this property matters only with following templates: `iife`, `umd`, `browserify`, `global`

 * `wrappers`

 It is important to understand that some templates may not be compatibile with each other:

 if you need an import feature, use followings, `browserify / default / global`:

-`browserify` - use when your project based upon browserify (returns `require` as a result and can be referenced further) `default / global` - default expose all modules, good that you'd get feeling whilist `requires` as in node ('component/internal-part')
+`browserify` - use when your project based upon browserify (returns `require` as a result and can be referenced further) `default` - expose all modules, to be able to import it further and get a feeling like when `require` in node ('component/internal-part')
+`global` - works with `default` as isolated module with one entry point, use `globals` property in config to remap require statement to global, like `code: require('jquery') -> config: globals: {jquery: $}`

-without additionall features, just fulfilled definition:
+wrappers without additional features, just fulfilled module definition:
-`umd` - expose one module compatibile with `amd/cjs/global` `iife` - auto invoke returned/last module, without sharing any info from internal scope
+`umd` - expose one module compatibile with `amd/cjs/global`, import is not possible without runtime checking whether dependency is there for amd modules
+`iife` - auto invoke returned/last module, without sharing any info from internal scope

 There is plenty of use cases and how code could be reused, be creative!

 * `src`

 it only accepts entry points, referencing whole set like `**/**` is a bit pointless, since there is perfomance impact as well as you can include something which is not needed at all.

 * `autoCacheClean` && `development`

 when development mode is enabled `re-define` creates a `.tmp` folder where stores resolved files to speed up compilation time, however when `autoCacheClean` flag is enabled, then is removing old entries, for the time being it is not well optimized and there is a noticable performance impact

+* `map`

+remap require calls, helpful when some libs have different reference to the same module. i.e. `require('d3/d3')` -> `require('d3')` when config.map {'d3/d3':'d3'}

 ###How it works
 ####Imports